ADHD Help

 From early childhood through the teen years.
 ADHD looks different at every age, and the right strategies are age-specific.

-Not necessarily.
-Most consultations about ADHD are with the parent or parents.
+For parents.
+The scripts and the book give you the words and the framework.
 Some families choose to include the child for part of the session, especially with older kids and teens.

 Related reading: signs of ADHD in children, childhood anxiety, and sleep by age.